raspberrypilearning/slug/en/step_7.md

 The code you need is very similar code you've written earlier for the slug, so try to do this bit by yourself.
 If you get stuck, use the hints.

-+ Create a new variable to define the colour the vegetables you're going to make.
++ Create a new variable to define the colour of the vegetables you're going to make.
 You can do this in the same way you defined the colour of your slug.

 + Create a new empty list called `vegetables` in your variables section.